-I want to be very clear: this is not the case and it is an extremely dangerous claim as even if someone guesses correctly at one point, they will eventually guess wrong and that could cost you a great deal of money.
+This is not the case and it is an extremely dangerous claim as even if someone guesses correctly at one point, they will eventually guess wrong and that could cost you a great deal of money.
 It's true, there are more signs today pointing towards a US recession but whether or not it will happen in the short term is not a forgone conclusion.
 So given the fact there is no certainty around the timing of the next recession, how should one invest?

 The truth is, their strategy shouldn't change.
 If you are employing a disciplined and responsible investment strategy your portfolio will react to changing conditions based on opportunity available and not based on the mythical belief that someone has the crystal ball.
 At Endeavour we have strategies related to 3 core components of portfolio design which helps us to have better control of the experience we want our clients to have and based on their comfort levels.

 Asset Allocation – What percentage of your money is invested in a variety of asset classes.
 Diversification can help limit the volatility in your portfolio so depending on your comfort for volatility and your need for growth as prescribed by your financial plan, we design your allocation accordingly.